 Prices for grain south of Alton and Locks 26 escalated, Layton said, because traders knew it could be shipped without difficulty to New Orleans, the world’s largest grain exporting port.

-The Grain Terminal Association in Minneapolis-St. Paul reported a 4-cent-a-bushel drop in com prices due to the tie-up.
+The Grain Terminal Association in Minneapolis-St. Paul reported a 4 cent-a-bushel drop in corn prices due to the tie-up.

 Gasoline suppliers in Chicago and other communities in Iowa, Wisconsin and Minnesota found they were cut off from refineries at Wood River and Hartford, Illinois, below Locks and Dam 26.